Zia Cooke: Los Angeles Sparks (2023–2024)

 Cooke was selected tenth overall by the Los Angeles Sparks in the 2023 WNBA draft.
 In her rookie season, she played 39 games, started 4, and averaged 4.8 points in 14.1 minutes per game.

 Cooke's role diminished in her second season with the Sparks.
 She played in 29 games and averaged 3.6 points in 8.9 minutes per game.

 On February 1, 2025, Cooke was waived by the Sparks.

 Seattle Storm (2025)

 On February 12, 2025, Cooke signed with the Seattle Storm.
 She made the opening day roster.
 On August 5, she was traded to the Washington Mystics along with Alysha Clark and Seattle's first-round pick in the 2026 draft in exchange for Brittney Sykes.
 Cooke was subsequently waived by the Mystics.
 On August 18, Cooke was resigned to the Storm for a rest of season contract.

 Overseas

 Cooke signed with the Townsville Fire of the Women's National Basketball League (WNBL) for the 2024–2025 season.
 She parted ways with the team in December.
 In January 2025, she signed with Danilo's Pizza SK of the Turkish Super League.

+Athletes Unlimited

+Cooke made her Athletes Unlimited Pro Basketball debut during the league's 2024 season, where she appeared in 12 games and averaged 15.8 points per contest.
+She also contributed rebounds and assists while logging significant minutes in the backcourt, establishing herself as a consistent scoring option.
+In December 2025, Cooke returned to Athletes Unlimited Pro Basketball following her participation in the league's 2024 season.